 Length: 0.45 mile

 Directions to the trailhead: From downtown Saco, go north a few blocks to the traffic light at Beach Street.
 Travel 2.8 miles and turn left onto Bayview Drive.
 In 0.3 miles, turn left onto Plymouth Drive.
 Travel 0.4 miles and look for the parking area and trailhead kiosk on your right.

 The Vines trail extends from the Vines Road trailhead to the short link trail that connects it with Plymouth Trail.

 Length: 0.38 mile

-Diretions to the trailhead: Follow the above directions, but travel for 0.4 mile on Bayview before turning left onto Vines Road.
-In another 0.2 mile you will see the trail sign on your right.
+Directions to the trailhead: Follow the above directions, but travel for 0.4 miles on Bayview before turning left onto Vines Road.
+In another 0.2 miles, you will see the trail sign on your right.
 Park on the shoulder of Vines Road.